Technical specialists and professionals for your business

 Which Comes First in Korea: The SIM or the Savings Account?

-Fortunately, there is a clear path forward.
-The process normally involves an intermediate step: starting with a prepaid SIM or eSIM.
-This gives you a working Korean number without requiring a local bank account.
-With this number, you can then open a bank account at one of the major banks that provide services for foreigners.
-Once your account is active, you can upgrade to a full postpaid mobile contract, which registers the phone number officially under your name and allows you to use it for banking, online verification, and other essential services.
+Fortunately, there is a clear way to solve this problem.
+The process requires an intermediate step: you start with a prepaid SIM or eSIM.
+In Korea, these can be easily acquired at major international airports, mobile carrier stores in popular urban areas, or even at some convenience stores.
+Many providers also offer eSIMs that can be purchased online in advance, allowing for immediate activation upon arrival.
+This gives you a working Korean number without the need for a local bank account.
+With this number, you can then open a bank account at one of the major Korean banks that provide services for foreigners.
+Once your account is active, you can upgrade to a full standard (postpaid) mobile contract, which will officially register the phone number in your name and allow you to use it for banking, online verification, and other important services.

-Understanding this sequence is key to settling in smoothly.
-In the next sections, we will explain in detail how to open a bank account as a foreign resident and how to obtain a proper Korean phone number.
+Understanding this sequence is key to a smooth transition.
+In the next sections, we will explain how to open a bank account as a foreign resident and how to obtain a proper Korean phone number.

 Identity and Residency Documents

-The most fundamental document you will need is a valid passport, which serves as your primary form of identification.
-If you plan to stay longer term, you will also require an Alien Registration Card (ARC).
-As of March 21, 2025, Korea has introduced a mobile ARC, allowing many banks to accept digital verification in place of the physical card.
-Major banks, including Shinhan, Hana, iM, Busan, Jeonbuk, and Jeju Bank, recognize the mobile ARC for account opening and everyday banking.
+The most important document you need is a valid passport, which serves as your primary identification document.
+If you plan to stay for a longer term, you will also need an Alien Registration Card (ARC).
+Since March 21, 2025, Korea has introduced a mobile ARC, so many banks accept digital verification instead of the physical card.
+Major banks, including Shinhan, Hana, iM, Busan, Jeonbuk, and Jeju Bank, recognize the mobile ARC for account opening and everyday banking transactions.
 The Financial Services Commission and the Ministry of the Interior and Safety oversee these regulations to ensure that all procedures comply with legal requirements.

-A Korean mobile phone number is crucial for verification and notifications.
-Most banks require SMS verification for online and mobile banking, and certain services—such as receiving one-time passwords for transactions—cannot be completed without it.
+As stated above, a Korean mobile phone number is crucial for verification and notifications, since most banks require SMS verification for online and mobile banking, and certain services - such as receiving one-time passwords for transactions - cannot be completed without it.
 Therefore, it is advisable to secure a mobile number before visiting the bank.

-Additionally, banks require proof of your residential address in Korea.
-This can include a rental agreement, dormitory confirmation, or other official documentation that shows where you are living.
-This proof ensures that your account is correctly linked to a Korean address, which is necessary for regulatory purposes and may be needed to receive your debit card by mail.
+Additionally, banks require proof of your residential address in Korea, if available, by an ARC.
+Otherwise, this can include a rental agreement, dormitory confirmation, or other documentation that shows where you are living.
+This proof shall ensure that your account is correctly linked to a Korean address, which is necessary for regulatory purposes and may be needed to receive your debit card by mail.

 Requirements & Typical Documents